-- 4.6.
-The Welsh Government has an All Wales Plan for 2021-2025, which outlines how all of Wales will work together to achieve net zero.
+- 4.7.
+The Welsh Government has an All Wales Plan for 2021-202510, which outlines how all of Wales will work together to achieve net zero.
 The Plan sets out pledges that Wales make to target seven areas where action is needed.
 These areas are: - 1.
 Commitment to net zero or action on climate emergency. - 2.
 Understanding and reducing carbon footprint. - 3.
 Education, Engagement and capacity building. - 4.
 Energy and reducing energy demand. - 5.
 Homes and housing. - 6.
 Circular economy and waste. - 7.
-Enriching our natural resources. - 4.7.
+Enriching our natural resources. - 4.8.
 The Plan sets out pledges from individuals in Wales, to businesses and the government.
 The main point of action in order to reach net zero is to drastically reduce carbon emissions across all sectors.
-One way to do this is through the increased use of renewable energy sources to displace CO2 emissions from fossil fuel sources, which the Proposed Development will deliver. - 4.8.
-A report by the Welsh Government published in 2021, 'Energy Generation in Wales', looks at the current energy generation in Wales and how it has changed over time to support in the making of Welsh energy policy.
-The report estimates that 28% of total electricity generation in Wales comes from renewable sources.
-The Welsh Government has a target of having Welsh renewable energy sources generating electricity equal to 70% of electricity consumption in Wales by 2030.
-To move from the current level of 28% towards the target further renewable projects need to be developed such as the Proposed Development. - 4.9.
-In November 2022, world leaders met at the United Nations Climate Change Conference, also known as COP27, to discuss and agree goals and strategies to reduce climate change.
-For many COP27 weakened the fight against climate change as text was altered in agreements which could allow for the development of gas resources.
-However, while the goal of 1.5C may have not been protected in text but at COP27 the EU and other developed countries were extremely keen to strengthen the promise to keep 1.5C alive 14.
-To achieve this alternative sources of clean energy will need to be used, such as solar power. - 4.10.
-A report published by the Welsh government in December 2021 looks at policy and strategy recommendations to significantly scale up renewable energy in Wales.
+One way to do this is through the increased use of renewable energy sources to displace CO2 emissions from fossil fuel sources, which the Proposed Development will deliver. - 4.9.
+In November-December 2023, world leaders met at the United Nations Climate Change Conference, also known as COP28, to discuss and agree goals and strategies to reduce climate change.
+For the first time, countries agreed on the need to transition away from fossil fuels in energy systems.
+To achieve this transition, alternative energy sources will be required, such as solar power.
+Many groups had wanted a more ambitious commitment to phase out fossil fields.
+The agreement includes global targets to triple the capacity of renewable energy, like solar power, by 2030.
+Therefore, it is important that schemes are brought forward across the UK. - 4.10.
+A report published by the Welsh government in December 2021 looks at policy and strategy recommendations to significantly scale up renewable energy in Wales12.
 It outlines that the vision for Wales is 'to generate renewable energy to at least fully meet our energy needs and utilise surplus generation to tackle the nature and climate emergencies'.
-The report also looks to calling on Ofgem to develop a Welsh regulatory derogation to enable energy
+The report also looks to calling on Ofgem to develop a Welsh regulatory derogation to enable energy business model innovation.
+This would involve accelerating the scale-up of renewable